-1.2 "Hello, World"
+"Hello, World"

-1.2.1 Bayesian estimation via Stan's HMC-NUTS sampler
+3.1 Bayesian estimation via Stan's HMC-NUTS sampler

-To exercise the essential functions of CmdStanPy we show how to run Stan's HMC-NUTS sampler to estimate the posterior probability of the model parameters conditioned on the data.
-Do do this we use the example Stan model bernoulli.stan and corresponding dataset bernoulli.data.json which are distributed with CmdStan.
+To exercise the essential functions of CmdStanPy we show how to run Stan's HMC-NUTS sampler to estimate the posterior probability of the model parameters conditioned on the data, using the example Stan model bernoulli.stan and corresponding dataset bernoulli.data.json which are distributed with CmdStan.

-This is a simple model for binary data: given a set of N observations of i.i.d. binary data y[1] y[N], it calculates the Bernoulli chance-of-success theta.
+This is a simple model for binary data: given a set of N observations of i.i.d. binary data $y[1] \dots y[N]$, it calculates the Bernoulli chance-of-success theta.